 He can build a tower

 Place a small pile of wooden blocks in front of your 3 year old and ask him to build a tower, one on top of the other.

 If he concentrates hard, he is probably able to balance eight or nine blocks this way before his mini tower eventually topples over.
 He enjoys practising this until he gets it right.

 His sentences get longer

-You’ll find that he no longer uses the minimum amount of words to convey meaning, but instead uses four or five words combined together.
+You’ll find that your 3 year old no longer uses the minimum amount of words to convey meaning, but instead uses four or five words combined together.

 He naturally extends the length of sentences he uses, as long as you provide a good model for him to copy.
 Your child’s language structures begin to resemble your own.

 He can hold small objects with a steady hand and move them quite precisely without dropping them from his grasp.

 Child-sized scissors are more manageable for him now, partly because your 3 year old’s fingers are bigger, and also because his grip has developed.
 He can cut through a large piece of thick paper.

 (Also read: 5 games that improve your child’s motor skills)